 Common format for web browsers:

-For more details on Firefox and Gecko based user agent strings, see the Firefox user agent string reference.
-The UA string of Firefox itself is broken down into four components:
+For more on Firefox- and Gecko-based user agent strings, see the Firefox user agent string reference.
+The UA string of Firefox is broken down into 4 components:

 Mozilla/5.0 (platform; rv:geckoversion) Gecko/geckotrail Firefox/firefoxversion

-- Mozilla/5.0 is the general token that says the browser is Mozilla compatible, and is common to almost every browser today.
+Mozilla/5.0is the general token that says that the browser is Mozilla-compatible.
+For historical reasons, almost every browser today sends it.

 - rv:geckoversion indicates the release version of Gecko (such as "17.0").
 In recent browsers, geckoversion is the same as firefoxversion.

-- Firefox/firefoxversion indicates the browser is Firefox, and provides the version (such as "17.0").
+- Firefox/firefoxversion indicates that the browser is Firefox and provides the version (such as "17.0").

 Mozilla/5.0 (Windows NT 6.1; Win64; x64; rv:47.0) Gecko/20100101 Firefox/47.0 Mozilla/5.0 (Macintosh; Intel Mac OS X x.y; rv:42.0) Gecko/20100101 Firefox/42.0

-The Chrome (or Chromium/blink-based engines) user agent string is similar to the Firefox format.
-For compatibility, it adds strings like "KHTML, like Gecko" and "Safari".
+The Chrome (or Chromium/Blink-based engines) user agent string is similar to Firefox’s.
+For compatibility, it adds strings like

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36

-The Opera browser is also based on the blink engine, which is why it almost looks the same, but adds "OPR/<version>".
+The Opera browser is also based on the Blink engine, which is why it almost looks the same as the Chrome UA string, but adds

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.106 Safari/537.36 OPR/38.0.2220.41